brianhigh/lp2da/getting_started.md

 The materials have been selected to suit a variety of student backgrounds.
 The software is free, open-source, and will run on Windows, Mac, or Linux computers.

-We will start by getting a basic introduction to Python and installing Python on your own computer.
+We will start with a basic introduction to Python and then proceed to install Python onto your own computer.

 ## Installing Python